Second case of super-gonorrhoea strain detected in London

-A case involving a strain of the bacteria Neisseria gonorrhoeae, which causes the extremely contagious sexually transmitted disease, has been confirmed by health authorities.
+Two cases involving a strain of the bacteria Neisseria gonorrhoeae, which causes the extremely contagious sexually transmitted infection (STI), has been confirmed by the UK Health Security Agency (UKHSA).

 This strain is resistant to the antibiotic ceftriaxone, which is now the main treatment for gonorrhoea.